Naomi Osaka may step away from tennis again after US Open loss

 — Adam Zagoria (@AdamZagoria) September 4, 2021

-Fernandez was the second 18-year-old to knock off a No. 3 seed at the US Open on Friday, joining .
+Fernandez was the second 18-year-old to knock off a No. 3 seed at the US Open on Friday, joining Spain’s Carlos Alcaraz, who beat Stefanos Tsitsipas on the men’s side.

 Osaka pulled out of French Open amid mental health, anxiety issues

+The year has been an incredibly challenging one for the four-time Grand Slam winner, to say the least.

 Osaka first announced at the French Open in May that she wasn’t going to speak to any reporters at the event, due to mental health concerns she had.
-After facing immense backlash — the French Open even fined her for her decision — she eventually , and didn’t return to the court until the Olympics.
+After facing immense backlash — the French Open even fined her for her decision — she eventually dropped out of the tournament altogether, and didn’t return to the court until the Olympics.

-She then broke down in tears after returning to do a formal press conference at the Western & Southern Open last month, and .
+She then broke down in tears after returning to do a formal news conference at the Western & Southern Open last month, and her agent slammed a “bully” reporter who asked her about her relationship with the media.